-- be either a New Zealand citizen or permanent resident - be an early career researcher whose PhD was conferred within six years of the closing date for applications (PhD conferred on or after 25 July 2018).
-The eligibility period for PhD conferral may be extended beyond six years under any of the following scenarios at the discretion of Royal Society Te Apārangi - extended sickness leave - part-time employment or career interruptions because of care giving responsibilities.
+- be either a New Zealand citizen or permanent resident (i.e. hold a New Zealand Permanent Resident Visa). - be an early career researcher whose PhD was conferred within four years of the closing date for applications (PhD conferred on or after 10 July 2021).
+The eligibility period for PhD conferral may be extended beyond four years under any of the following scenarios at the discretion of Royal Society Te Apārangi - extended sickness leave - part-time employment or career interruptions because of care giving responsibilities.
 If the applicant has been the primary caregiver of a dependent child born after (or close to) the conferral of their PhD, the applicant is able to extend the period of eligibility by two years per child.
 The extension of two years per dependent child is inclusive of any periods of parental leave.
-There is no maximum identified - to account for work or service in the community or an industry - as otherwise agreed by Royal Society Te Apārangi. - For the purposes of the New Zealand Mana Tūāpapa Future Leader Fellowships, applicants must have completed all requirements for their PhD to be conferred at the time of application - be supported by a New Zealand-based research organisation, with a supporting declaration that affirms that:
+There is no maximum identified - to account for work or service in the community or an industry - as otherwise agreed by Royal Society Te Apārangi.

-- the applicant satisfies the eligibility criteria - the applicant has good potential to develop and progress their research career - it will employ the applicant at least for the duration of the Fellowship - it will facilitate the provision of support and facilities to enable the applicant to succeed in their Fellowship for the duration of the Fellowship.
+- For the purposes of the New Zealand Mana Tūāpapa Future Leader Fellowships, applicants must have completed all requirements for their PhD to be conferred at the time of application - be supported by a New Zealand-based research organisation, with a supporting declaration that affirms that: - the applicant satisfies the eligibility criteria - the applicant has good potential to develop and progress their research career - it will employ the applicant at least for the duration of the Fellowship - it will facilitate the provision of support and facilities to enable the applicant to succeed in their Fellowship for the duration of the Fellowship.

+Host eligibility

-Host eligibility Āheinga o te Kaitaurima
+Āheinga o te Kaitaurima